Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Central_Arduino_Nano_RP2040_Connect/readme.md

 ## Introduction

-In this tutorial you use the Azure SDK for C to connect the [Arduino Nano RP2040 Connect](https://docs.arduino.cc/hardware/nano-rp2040-connect) to Azure IoT Central.
+In this tutorial you will use the Azure SDK for C to connect the [Arduino Nano RP2040 Connect](https://docs.arduino.cc/hardware/nano-rp2040-connect) to Azure IoT Central.
 The article is part of the series [IoT Device Development](https://go.microsoft.com/fwlink/p/?linkid=2129824).
 The series introduces device developers to the Azure SDK for C, and shows how to connect several device evaluation kits to Azure IoT.

 ### What is Covered
 You will complete the following tasks: